7 min read

 We recommend testing the charging cable, or plugging in the cable at another power outlet and checking for any damage of the cable.

-If the above is in check, you may need to have the battery replaced in your pump, please let us know if you have noticed any of the following;
+If the above is in check, you may need to have the battery or battery switch replaced in your pump, please let us know if you have noticed any of the following;

 Sometimes you may find after giving the pump a full charge the first bar of battery may drop, this is OK as long as you are still getting the full battery life (1.5 hour for the double or 3 hours for the single).